 President and CEO

 In the interim, Mike spent five years in private equity, during which he advised angel investors and worked for a $500 million telecommunications fund and for an early-stage Midwest venture capital firm.
 Mike also worked at Alaska Native corporations and for local IRA councils, primarily in accounting and finance.

 He has taught a graduate business course on venture capital for the MBA program of the Bloch School of Business at the University of Missouri Kansas City, and an undergraduate business course on entrepreneurship at Haskell Indian Nations University.

-Mike serves on the Board of First Nations Development Institute and is chairman of the Board of First Nations Oweesta Corporation.
-He is on the Steering Committee of the Sustainable Agriculture and Food Systems Funders Network and the Investment Committee for the Three Affiliated Tribes.
-Mike also serves on the Board of Directors for Native Ways Federation and the National Center for Responsive Philanthropy.
-Mike has held board positions for Native Americans in Philanthropy and The Association for Enterprise Opportunity (AEO).
+Mike serves on the board of First Nations Development Institute and is the immediate past chairman of the board of Oweesta Corporation.
+He is a board member and treasurer of the Sustainable Agriculture and Food Systems Funders Network and the Investment Committee for the Three Affiliated Tribes.
+Mike also serves on the board of directors for Native Ways Federation and the National Center for Responsive Philanthropy.
+Mike has held board positions for Native Americans in Philanthropy and the Association for Enterprise Opportunity (AEO).
 He has been an Advisory Council member for the Center for Native American Public Radio, and a National Advisory Committee member for the National Center for Family Philanthropy.

 In 2018, Mike was appointed as one of 14 trustees of the new $266 million Native American Agriculture Fund that was created as an outgrowth of the Keepseagle v.
 Vilsack case.
 In April 2016, he received the Asset Builder Champion (ABC) Award, an initiative managed by the Center for Global Policy Solutions and the Insight Center for Community Economic Development.
 Mike was recognized along with fellow awardees Congressman Charles Rangel, Congresswoman Maxine Waters, and former Ford Foundation Vice President Melvin Oliver.